LearningsLab/BoilerPlates/README.md

   - Boiler Plate Code

 ## To be added
+- Design a Delivery Route Service for Warehouses/Kitchens
+- Design a Subscription Service
 - Design a Tic Tac Toe
 - Design a Chess Game
 - Design Google Photos